1. Scientific rationale for designing controlled drug delivery systems

 15. Regulatory Assessment of controlled release products

 18. Liquid and poly-disperse systems: Advances in emulsion and suspension technology

 19. Sterile products and admixtures

 20. Aerosols in Pharmaceutical Product Development

 21. Quality control and testing evaluation of pharmaceutical aerosols.

-- Provides up to date information on translating the physicochemical properties of drugs into drug delivery systems
+- Provides up-to-date information on how to translate the physicochemical properties of drugs into drug delivery systems

 - Contains extensive references and further reading for course and self-study

 Researchers and advanced students in Pharmaceutical Science, Bioengineering, Pharmacology, Drug Development and Chemical Engineering